elastic/integrations/packages/mongodb_atlas/docs/README.md

 Use the MongoDB Atlas integration to:

-- Collect MongoDB Atlas mongod audit logs, mongod database logs, organization logs, project logs, hardware, and process metrics for comprehensive monitoring and analysis.
+- Collect MongoDB Atlas mongod audit, mongod database, organization and project logs, along with disk, hardware and process metrics for comprehensive monitoring and analysis.
 - Create informative visualizations to track usage trends, measure key metrics, and derive actionable business insights.
 - Set up alerts to minimize Mean Time to Detect (MTTD) and Mean Time to Resolve (MTTR) by quickly referencing relevant logs during troubleshooting.